 Diamond Peak

 Incline Village received its name from the grade that was used to carry timber nearly 1,840 vertical feet during the 1800s.
 A century later, the same grade is being used to carry skiers up and down its slope after the Boise-Cascade corporation developed the golf course and ski resort now called Diamond Peak.
-A free ski shuttle runs from Crystal Bay through Incline to the resort.
-With stunning views of sylvan landscapes, affordable pricing, special programs for kids, and a variety of terrain, Diamond Peak is one of Tahoe’s premier family resorts.
+With stunning views of Lake Tahoe, affordable pricing, special programs for kids, and a variety of terrain, Diamond Peak is one of Tahoe’s premier family resorts.
 The knock on this resort is its short runs.
 Skiing here is like shaving one’s armpits and the itching won’t stop.
 It lacks tempo for advanced riders.

 Best Place: Scream down Lightning, a black diamond run comparable in steepness to Palisades Tahoe’s Headwall.